cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 ## User-defined types and I/O

 It is possible, and sometimes desirable, to define how user-defined types are formatted when put to output streams with `<<`.
-This is done by overloading the global `operator<<` (this, despite appearances, is the **name** of the function for which you must write an overload.)
-The syntax is ugly, unlike in some other programming languages where you merely provide a `tostring()` method, or similar.
+This is done by overloading the global `operator<<`, which, despite appearances, is actually the **name** of the function for which you must write an overload.
+Sadly, the syntax is ugly, unlike in some other programming languages where you merely provide a `tostring()` method, or similar.

 The following program reintroduces the `Point` type and defines an *overloaded* stream output function (overloaded becuase the function already exists with a different second parameter for other built-in and user types):